d34thM0TH3R/CTF-Writeups/deadface 2022/Traffic Analysis/Intercepted/Intercepted.md

 flag{1t-Iz-n0-Us3-Sh3ll-C0de}

-/* This is where I got the code to decode the Shikata Ga Nai payload.
+&ast; This is where I got the code to decode the Shikata Ga Nai payload.
 ** The code is from [this](https://www.kali.org/docs/containers/installing-docker-on-kali/) website.
 *** The files will need to be downloaded, you can get them from the "Files" folder in the same folder as this file.
 **** I used the same document from the * note to get this code.